On symbol correspondences for quark systems I: Characterizations: On the Lie group and its representations

-We are able to fix a relative phase between a coupled and an uncoupled basis so that all Clebsch-Gordan coefficients are real.
-Usually, one chooses some set of Clebsch-Gordan coefficients to be positive and the remaining coefficients are completely determined via the action of the step operators on the basis vectors, cf. e.g. \cite{desw}.
-In the next section, we shall return to this problem.
+Moreover, we are able to fix a relative phase between a coupled and an uncoupled basis so that all Clebsch-Gordan coefficients are real.
+Usually, one chooses some set of Clebsch-Gordan coefficients to be positive and the remaining coefficients are completely determined via the action of the step operators on the basis vectors, cf. e.g. \cite{desw} -- we shall return to this problem later in this section.
 What is important now is that we take Clebsch-Gordan coefficients as real numbers, so that we have

 \begin{remark} From the way the GT basis for $SU(3)$-representations were constructed using $SU(2)$-subrepresentations, the $SU(3)$ Clebsh-Gordan coefficientes in the GT basis are related to the $SU(2)$ Clebsh-Gordan coefficientes by